ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Rita is the owner of the Blessed Flaggen Inn.

 Strawhen Stables managed by Pacha.
+Iris is Pacha's daughter.
+About 10 years old.